KannonZenetism/zenetism-field-physics/structural-forensics/exhibits/2026-07-06-wiley-void0-voidkey-grail-seeker-intake.md

 - archive
 - return

-This is relevant because the author's corpus and public presentation had already employed **Original Signal**, transmission, echoform, mirror, origin-continuity, and archive-language as structurally meaningful categories.
+This is relevant because the author's corpus and public presentation had already treated **Original Signal**, transmission, echoform, mirror, origin-continuity, and archive-language as structurally meaningful categories.

 No single term is decisive.